dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ```

 In this example, a <xref:Microsoft.Maui.Controls.ContentView>-derived object is converted to a <xref:Microsoft.UI.Xaml.FrameworkElement> object.
 The <xref:Microsoft.UI.Xaml.FrameworkElement> object can then be set as the content of a WinUI page.

+::: moniker range="=net-maui-8.0"

+> [!NOTE]
+> The `ToPlatformEmbedded` extension method is in the .NET MAUI class library you created earlier.
+Therefore your native app project should include a reference to that project.

+::: moniker-end

+::: moniker range=">=net-maui-9.0"

+> [!NOTE]
+> The `ToPlatformEmbedded` extension method is in the <xref:Microsoft.Maui.Controls.Embedding> namespace.
+Therefore your native app project should include a `using` statement for that namespace.

+::: moniker-end

 The <xref:Microsoft.UI.Xaml.FrameworkElement> object can then be added to a layout in your native app: